Houseboat: Kerala houseboats

+These houseboats are about 60 to 70 ft long and about 15 ft wide at the middle.
+Kerala houseboats are characterized by their thatched roofs made of bamboo and palm leaves, supported by a sturdy wooden hull.
+The construction involves traditional techniques, where the planks are tied together using coir ropes without a single nail, ensuring flexibility and strength.
+The boat exterior is painted with protective coats of cashew nut oil.

 Kashmir houseboats

-Unlike their counterparts in Kerala, the houseboats in Srinagar, Jammu and Kashmir are usually stationary.
-They are usually moored at the edges of the Dal Lake and Nageen Lake.
-Some houseboats there were built in the early 1900s, and are still being rented out to tourists.
+Unlike their counterparts in Kerala, the houseboats in Srinagar in Jammu and Kashmir — the northernmost state of India — are usually stationary, generally moored at the edges of Dal Lake and Nageen Lake.
+Some houseboats there were built in the early 1900s and are still being rented out to tourists.
 These houseboats are made of wood and usually have intricately carved wood paneling.
-The houseboats are of different sizes, some having up to three bedrooms apart from a living room and kitchen.
+They are of different sizes, some having up to three bedrooms apart from a living room and kitchen.

+Indonesia

+In Indonesia, a floating house is called as rumah apung.
+An example of a floating house in Indonesia is called rumah rakit (Indonesian: raft house), which is a type of traditional house found in riverine realm of South Sumatra, which is thought to have existed since the time of the Srivijaya kingdom.
+Raft houses are built on rafts and float along the banks of the Musi River, Ogan River and Komering River.
+To avoid the raft drifting away, the raft house is tied to a serdang (tether).

 Laos

-In Laos, houseboats are used to accommodate tourists on the Mekong river.
-The houseboats are usually referred to as 'slow boats' and exist in wooden or steel variants.
+In Laos, houseboats are used to accommodate tourists on the Mekong River.
+Usually referred to as "slow boats", the houseboats exist in wooden or steel variants.

 Europe

 Germany

-The Port of Hamburg has a sizable water borne community that includes a Flussschifferkirche, or Boatman's Church.
+The Port of Hamburg has a sizable water-borne community that includes a Flussschifferkirche, or Boatman's Church.
 Berlin also has some houseboat neighborhoods, notably on the Landwehrkanal in Friedrichshain-Kreuzberg.

 Netherlands

 In Europe, some of the finest and costliest examples of houseboats can be seen along the canals of Amsterdam, which even have houseboat hotels.
-Houseboats are very expensive in Amsterdam because of the limited number of moorings; this expense has reduced the likelihood that the approximately 2,400 families that live on the inner waters of Amsterdam will find themselves confronted by new neighbor boats.
-The Bloemenmarkt is a houseboat-borne flower market along the Singel in Amsterdam.
-The town of Maasbommel is pioneering floating houses, with flexible connections for fluids and electricity; these are not primarily intended for travel, but rather to be safe against flooding.
+Houseboats are very expensive in Amsterdam because of the limited number of moorings.
+This expense has reduced the likelihood that the approximately 2,400 families that live on the inner waters of Amsterdam will find themselves confronted by new neighboring boats.
+The bloemenmarkt is a houseboat-borne flower market along the Singel in Amsterdam.
+The town of Maasbommel is pioneering floating houses, with flexible connections for fluids and electricity, intended not primarily for travel, but rather safety against flooding.

+Amsterdam has what may be the world's only houseboat museum, located on a renovated cargo ship built in 1914 and opened by its current owners to the public in order to answer questions people often have about life on houseboats.